-Infants are always placed in separate cribs except during fire evacuations.
-Infants should sleep on their backs, in accordance with Preventive Medicine recommendations.
+Infant Policy: Infants are always placed in separate cribs except during fire evacuations.
+Infants should sleep on their backs, by Preventive Medicine recommendations.
 Doctors and nurses now believe that fewer babies will die of sudden Infant Death Syndrome (SIDS) if they sleep on their backs.
-Most babies should sleep on their backs; however a few babies have health conditions requiring them to sleep on their tummies.
+Most babies should sleep on their backs; however, a few babies have health conditions requiring them to sleep on their tummies.

 If an infant has a medical condition that prevents the "back to sleep" position, the parent will need to provide a physician's written, signed instructions for appropriate sleep positions.
 The Infant Sleep Position Agreement and any exceptions will be attached to the infant's registration paperwork and provided to the center or FCC provider.
-Centers will maintain the signed agreement in the infant's room and in the central registration file.
+Centers will maintain the signed agreement in the infant's room and the central registration file.
 Infant formula brands not used by the CDCs or FCC providers and disposable diapers are provided by the parent.
 Diapers are changed as necessary according to the health standards that must be maintained.
-The parent will supply the CDC with an adequate number of diapers and a change of clothing and premoistened disposable towelletes (if desired Parents should notify the director and caregiver of any special needs (prescribed medicines, etc.) pertaining to diapering.
+The parent will supply the CDC with an adequate number of diapers and a change of clothing and pre moistened disposable towelettes (if desired).
+If cloth diapers are required, parents will provide diapers, which must have an absorbent inner lining completely contained within an outer covering made of waterproof materials.
+Parents will also supply a tightly covered receptacle, a clean plastic liner for the receptacle daily and an adequate supply of plastic bags (for soiled diaper).
+Parents should notify the director and caregiver of any special needs (prescribed medicines, etc.) about diapering.
 Diaper changing information will be filled out on a daily basis by caregivers on the Daily Infant Care Record (as applicable).
-Diaper ointments and rash treatments will be administered in accordance with Administration of Medication and Basic Care Items policy.
+Diaper ointments and rash treatments will be administered by Administration of Medication and Basic Care Items